x-zb/pedb/README.md

 ## Requirements

-Required packages are listed in our conda environment settings `environment.yml`, where the main
+Required packages are listed in the conda environment settings `environment.yml`.

 ## External Datasets